 E6 This reference point is not instantiated: the Energy Information is instead exposed to applications via reference point M6.

-M6 Client API used by the Media-aware Application to subscribe to Energy Information notifications from the Energy Information Collector.
+M6 Client API used by the Media-aware Application to subscribe to Energy Information notifications from the Energy Information Collector, limited by the Energy Information Exposure Specification conveyed as part of the media-specific Energy Information collection configuration at reference point M5.
 Notifications correlate UE Energy Information collected from the Media Access Client, AS Energy Information collected from the Media AS and NF Energy Information collected from relevant 5G Core Network Functions with individual media delivery sessions.

 NOTE 3: The client API at reference point M6 may be similar to that at reference point E6 in the generic reference architecture described in clause 7.6.2.2.